 secondary condition means a condition, whether psychological, psychiatric, or sexual, that, although it may result from the injury or injuries concerned, arises as a secondary, or less direct, consequence of that injury or those injuries.

-[Section 146 inserted by No. 42 of 2004 s.
+[Section 146 inserted: No. 42 of 2004 s.
 109.]

 146A.
 Evaluating degree of impairment generally